slalaure/mqtt_uns_viewer/README.md

 # Real-Time MQTT Unified Namespace (UNS) Web Visualizer

 A lightweight, real-time web application to visualize an MQTT topic tree and a SVG  graphic (possibly a 2D floor plan) based on Unified Namespace (UNS) messages.
 Inspired by tools like MQTT Explorer, this project provides a fully web-based interface using a Node.js backend and a pure JavaScript frontend.
+This project uses the standard `mqtt.js` library to connect to any MQTT broker, including AWS IoT Core with certificate-based authentication.

 ![Application Screenshot1](./assets/screenshot1.png)